ADGEfficiency/adgefficiency.github.io/_posts/2018-02-25-getting-to-zero-jenkins.md

 categories:
   - Energy Insights
 classes: wide
-excerpt: Four insights of the energy transition from Jesse Jenkins
+excerpt: Jesse Jenkins highlights how to get to a zero carbon world

 ---